joelparkerhenderson/objectives-and-key-results/README.md

 "OKRs need to be understood as a management back-off to be effective, but this culture shift is relatively uncommon.
 If you look up the literature on setting good OKRs, you will find blog articles about SMART goalsetting or whatever, but very little about “OKRs are about treating your employees as research scientists.
 You are going to give them a goal to do research on, that is the objective, and you're going to open up the pocketbook and just say, how much grant money do you need to solve this objective.
 So that's why it's important that the objective makes the business money, you need to know how open the pocketbook is.
 Meanwhile, the KRs are important because research projects have a sort of inertia, by themselves they do not respect the Pareto principle to do the 20% work that drives 80% of the result.
 So you have to tell your researchers when it's okay to stop, they won't know that unless you tell them and they will keep tweaking to get that last 2% efficiency out of the system.”"

-Non-SMART key results anywhere in the chain allow opportunistic employees and/or managers to spin tales about how they're doing great regardless of actual results.
+"Non-SMART key results anywhere in the chain allow opportunistic employees and/or managers to spin tales about how they're doing great regardless of actual results."

-If the executive team does not publish company-wide objectives in time for downstream teams to build their own objectives upon them, then the downstream teams just do what they've been wanting to do anyway, and then spin a yarn about how it fits into the company-wide objectives when (and if) they arrive.
+"If the executive team does not publish company-wide objectives in time for downstream teams to build their own objectives upon them, then the downstream teams just do what they've been wanting to do anyway, and then spin a yarn about how it fits into the company-wide objectives when (and if) they arrive."

+"A lot of organizational time is spent coming up with OKRs only for them to be either overridden due to the reality of running a business (gotta do what clients need, gotta do what you can to compete with competitors) or just by VPs/Directors deciding that something else requires the teams focus.
+Ultimately it seems like a whole bunch of busy work.
+“But you’re not doing OKRs correctly!”
+Sure, I agree to that.
+But what use is a system or process that’s so difficult to get right that most organizations fail?
+I would argue that it is useless."

+"Emphasis on these metrics and their associated processes is an important part of a process driven organization, where you want everything to be consistent, and are willing to sacrifice efficiency (and job satisfaction), while carrying a heavy admin layer.
+This is probably true for most big companies."

 ## For more information